Generative AI in Cybersecurity: How It’s Being Used + 8 Examples

-Despite the relatively recent public availability of generative AI, it is already fundamentally changing the way people do business.
-While marketing and sales, product and service development, and service operations are the business functions where gen AI is most commonly applied, cybersecurity is also ripe for disruption.
+Despite the relatively recent public availability of generative AI, it is already fundamentally changing the jobs and workflows of cybersecurity professionals.

 In this article, we’ll explore the ways generative AI is impacting the cybersecurity industry — for good and bad.
-We’ll also focus on specific use cases of generative AI in cybersecurity today.
+We’ll also focus on real-world use cases of generative AI in cybersecurity today.

 How generative AI is threatening cybersecurity